 '''

-Download workspace/PersistChat/src/com/pragprog/a...at/server/ChatSubmissionServiceImpl.java
+Download workspace/PersistChat/src/com/pragprog/a...dt/server/ChatSubmissionServiceImpl.java

 @SuppressWarnings("unchecked")

 public List<ChatMessage> getMessages(String chat) {

 PersistenceManager persister = Persister.getPersistenceManager();

+try {

 Query query = persister.newQuery(ChatMessage.class);

 query.setFilter("chat == desiredRoom");

 query.declareParameters("String desiredRoom");

 query.setOrdering("date");

 return (List<ChatMessage>)query.execute(chat);

 } finally {

 persister.close();

 }

 }

 '''

 This is fairly straightforward. @SuppressWornings is an artifact of the way that Java handles typed lists; because Java uses something called type erasure to simplify compilation of typed collections, it can't verify that the cast to a typed list is valid.
 Since the compiler can't guarantee that you're not making a mistake, it generates a warning to let you know that there might be an error.
-The SuppressWarnings annotation basically tells the compiler "shut up, I know what I'm doing!".
+The SuppressWornings annotation basically tells the compiler, "Shut up, I know what I'm doing!"
 Aside from that little change, this is identical to the query we looked at above, translated into the programmatic form.
-I personally think that It's better this way because it separates out the different elements of the query and makes it easier for someone reading the code to understand.
+It's better this way because it separates the different elements of the query and makes the code easier to understand.